MarsBased/handbook/sections/development/team-organisation.md

 ## 2. <a name='TechLead'></a>Tech Lead

 A senior developer able to take ownership of the code developed by the team and help the client to improve their code.
+Oftentimes, a sort of interim CTO for the projects, too, able to define architecture and take high-level decisions on critical aspects.

 __Duties:__

-- Decide the best way to implement the specifications decided by the Product Manager.
+- Decide the best way to implement the specifications decided by the client's Product Manager.
   - Take into account the project needs and tech debt in order to make the best decision possible, communicating with the Product Manager and the client the possible implications.
 - Communicate correctly all the decisions to the developers.
 - [Review the code](/guides/development/code-reviews-guidelines.md) produced by the developers, ensuring: